littlesunshine0/DocModule/Sources/DocumentationModule/DocumentationModule.docc/GettingStarted.md

 ## Setting Up the Model Container

-First, configure SwiftData with all documentation models:
+First, configure SwiftData with all documentation models.
+You can use the built-in persistence controller to avoid wiring the schema yourself:

 ```swift
 import SwiftData